 “Want to save money on your pool?
-Get rid of it, problem solved.”
-That’s the standard answer, but what if you don’t want to?
+Get rid of it.”
+That’s probably the standard answer, but what if you don’t want to?
 It’s hot right now, 95 degrees with 90% humidity, and I love taking a dip everyday to cool down.
 So I spent some time figuring out the cheapest way to maintain my pool, and exactly how much it’s costing me on a regular basis.

 How much electricity does a pool pump use?

 I have a 1 hp Hayward pump, and it pulls 930 watts as measured with my Kill A Watt meter.
 Some people say to run the filter for 8-24 hours, but I think that’s overkill.
 If the pool is properly chlorinated, I find it sufficient to run the filter for 1.5 hours twice a day.
 This is plenty to keep our pool clear during the hottest months in Connecticut.

 I run the filter even less during cooler months as algae growth slows.
 When some crap gets in the pool after a storm or a party, I probably run it an extra 30 minutes.
 My electric rate in CT is high at 25 cents per kilowatt hour, so if I’m running the pump 3.5 hours * 0.93 kwatts * $0.25 * 30 days = ~$24.41 a month for electricity, in peak summer months.

 I highly recommend keeping the pump on a pool timer because running it regularly circulates the chlorine and disrupts algae formation.
 I like to run mine in the morning and evening.
 Also, I make sure to properly backwash my sand filter when it’s dirty – usually when the pressure reading on the pump goes up a few psi.